nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Finished the FullStackOpen project.
 Took a look at the next section, which goes into MongoDB integration; I'd like to have a closer look later.
 Started Tuesday's VOD but didn't get far.
 Had an overly long and completely unproductive meeting with Lukasz and Kirstie.

 **Thoughts:** Today was another unproductive day.
 I am trying not to let that fact get me down.
 I fear tomorrow will be more of the same; it's Thursday, which means I'll be out both morning and afternoon.

+### Day 40: June 9, 2022

+**Today's Progress:**  Got up early and wrote out some basic code for the To-Do app project that would allow the client and server to communicate.
+I wasn't feeling up to hooking it up to MongoDB yet, so just relied on a non-permanent array of items, just so that we would at least have something to work with.

+**Thoughts:** It being Thursday, I was as busy as I had anticipated, so I didn't get much else done (aside from some Anki).
+However, getting that much written in an hour did leave me feeling great.

+### Day 41: June 10, 2022

+**Today's Progress:** Coded along with Tuesday's class, set up a database to handle the To Do app and rewrote yesterday's code to take that into account (and learned about environmental variables in the process).
+Returned to the simple-backend-node code, thinking that I might rewrite it using Express and write a blog post about that.
+Got part of the way through it.

+**Thoughts:** I feel like today was reasonably productive, but after a while I could definitely feel my enthusiasm for the blog post waning.
+I need to go through all of the node_app_practice files, pull out the best examples and explanations that I've got, and make a master file.
+I have too many notes scattered about the place.